 Our company, Shoshana Technologies, has been a trusted provider of business management software to the home care industry for over three decades.
 The Rosemark System allows you to easily streamline day-to-day operations so you have more time to focus on the really important things like growing your client base and providing great care.
-If you’re looking for a true partner to provide strategic counsel and solutions based on the experience of working with hundreds of home care agencies like yours, contact us today at (734) 662-3537 – we would love to talk with you.
+If you’re looking for a true partner to provide strategic counsel and solutions based on the experience of working with hundreds of home care agencies like yours, contact us online or call us at (734) 662-3537 – we would love to talk with you.

 Where Do I Find New Clients?